truenas/documentation/static/includes/AddAdminUserAccount.md

 Select the shell for this admin user from the **Shell** dropdown list.
 We recommend setting shell to **TrueNAS Console** as this provides access to the Console Setup menu and the Linux shell from the SCALE **Shell** screen.

-If required, set the [sudo](https://www.sudo.ws/) permissions to assign this user.
+{{< include file="/static/includes/AdminSudo.md" >}}

 For administrator accounts generated during the initial installation process, TrueNAS SCALE sets authorization to **Allow all sudo commands**.

-{{< include file="/static/includes/AdminSudo.md" >}}

 Alternatively, accept default user sudo permissions and apply permissions to the group.